 - Antidepressant medications and other mental health drugs

 People who suffer from acute glaucoma should also avoid taking Ativan in any form.1

-When snorted, Ativan reaches peak blood concentrations at a faster rate than when consumed orally.4 When a drug is consumed orally, it is processed through the digestive tract, which is a relatively slow process accompanied by many stages of breaking down the drug for absorption.
+When snorted, Ativan reaches peak blood concentrations at a faster rate than when it is consumed orally.4 When a drug is consumed orally, it is processed through the digestive tract, which is a relatively slow process accompanied by many stages of breaking down the drug for absorption.
 Snorting Ativan is a high-risk behavior that can lead to serious side effects.

 - Dry mouth.

 - Changes in urinary patterns (increased or decreased frequency).

 - Tiredness and fatigue.